Your Go-To for Makeup Techniques and Skin Health | Sign Up

 Your skin’s microbiome is intimately connected with your gut health.
 Consider these lifestyle factors:

-– Maintain a diverse, fiber-rich diet
+– Maintain a diverse, fibre-rich diet

 – Include fermented foods